Chatty Cathy, original 1960s black pageboy version, and reproduced Ashton Drake 2004 version

 Prior to that, in 2001, Mattel replicated an even smaller, 14-inch vinyl version (with decals for eyes!).
 This one recites fewer phrases than the original 1960s doll.

-L-R Ashton-Drake's reproduced Chatty Cathy, three Chatty Babies, 1960s Chatty Cathy with pageboy, and a dyed 1960s Chatty Cathy (wigged to mimic the rare, two-ponytail, black version)
+L-R Ashton-Drake's reproduced Chatty Cathy, three original Chatty Babies, 1960s Chatty Cathy with pageboy, and a dyed 1960s Chatty Cathy (wigged to look like the rare, two-ponytail, black version)

 Three other popular talkers by Mattel include Chatty Baby (shown above), Drowsy, and the elusive black version of Baby Small-Talk, pictured below.
 My Drowsy is stored away with other play line dolls as is the reproduction Chatty Cathy with decaled eyes (what was Mattel thinking?)